flame/blis/docs/FAQ.md

 ### Does BLIS work on _(some architecture)_?

-Please see the [BLIS Hardware Support](HardwareSupport) wiki for a full list of supported architectures.
+Please see the BLIS [Hardware Support](https://github.com/flame/blis/blob/master/docs/HardwareSupport.md) guide for a full list of supported architectures.
 If your favorite hardware is not listed and you have the expertise, please consider developing your own kernels and sharing them with the project!
 We will, of course, gratefully credit your contribution.

 ### What about distributed-memory parallelism?